temporalio/cli/docs/cmd-options/input-parallelism.md

 	- cli
 ---

+Alias: **-w**
 Number of goroutines to run in parallel.
 Each goroutine processes one line for every second. (default: 1)